updated September 7, 2020

 5. Call for back up.

-Bringing someone to the party is going to help guard against any loneliness you might feel by not partaking of the drinking.
+Bringing someone to the party is going to help guard against any loneliness you might feel by not partaking in the drinking.

 Besides, it’s a lot more fun to be the sober one out if you have a close friend or partner there who can talk smack about all your drunk coworkers with you.